huantrinh1802/m_taskwarrior_d.nvim/README.md

   - There are two additional commands to use with the scratch window:
     - `:TWScratchShow`: to show the hidden scratch window
     - `:TWScratchHide`: to hide the scratch window
+- `:TWShowDueOrScheduled`: display due or scheduled tasks as virtual text end of line
+- `:TWShowDueOrScheduledCurrent`: display due or scheduled tasks as virtual text end of line for current line

 ### Task Dependencies